-Among the changes to the NRPA have been the addition of: a cranberry general permit, a streamlined wetland permitting process and a general permit for agricultural irrigation ponds.
+Among the changes to the NRPA have been the additions of: a streamlined wetland permitting process; cranberry, agricultural irrigation pond, and offshore wind energy demonstration general permits; and the regulation of significant groundwater wells.
 In addition, a permit-by-rule process has been adopted for many routine projects.
 This Issue Profile will briefly discuss these programs, but there are separate Issue Profiles and information pamphlets concerning wetland permitting, irrigation ponds, cranberry bogs and the permit-by-rule program.
 If you think these will apply to you, or if you just are not sure, call the nearest DEP office and ask to speak with a staff person.

 What is the intent of the Natural Resources Protection Act?